“A CALL”. When a notice announcing a competition is advertised publically.

-Lots maybe used with any of the standard procedures and design contests but the largest numbers of lots are most frequently found in defining separate contracts in frameworks eg architectural services, engineering, MEP, project management, construction services, with sub-division according to the award values, typology, level of risk sought, geographic regions and whether for new or refurbishment.
-Design services and construction works are generally best let separately.
+Lots maybe used with any of the standard procedures and design contests.
+But the largest numbers of lots are found most frequently separately defined in framework contracts for eg architectural services, engineering, MEP, project management, construction services.
+These maybe sub-divided according to the award values, typology, level of risk sought, geographic regions and whether for new or refurbishment.
+Generally to achieve best value and quality it is considered that design services and construction works should be seperately tendered.

 “NUTS CODES” (The Nomenclature of Territorial Units for Statistics).
 A geographical code provided within notices to define the location of a procurement with the EU; and providing valuable national, regional and sub-regional economic data.

-If a contracting authority inserts the incorrect NUTS code in a notice, suppliers are unlikely to be able to find it directly according to search criteria based on their own area of economic activity.
+If a contracting authority inserts the incorrect NUTS code in a notice, suppliers are unlikely to be able to find it directly using search criteria which defines their geographic area of activity.
 Local Administrative Units(LAUs) allow a greater degree of local classification than the NUTS geographic codes.
-The coding system is compatible with NUTS.
+The coding LAU system is compatible with NUTS.

-Contracting authorities preparing a procurement notice should insert NUTS codes with LAU codes consistently in all notices relating to a single procurement according to the location of the procurement contract (and, where applicable, where the procurement might be prepared and/or issued from).
+Contracting authorities preparing a procurement notice should insert NUTS codes with LAU codes consistently in all notices relating to a single procurement.
+This should be according to the location of the procurement contract (and, where applicable, where the procurement might be prepared and/or issued from).
 NUTS codes shown on geographical maps are also available.

-Colloquially however OJEU used within UK procurement terminology has come to refer to any required above threshold procedure (an ‘OJEU Procedure’) or the publication of a procedure on TED (‘OJEU Notice’).
+Colloquially OJEU used within UK procurement has come to refer to any required procedure above thresholds (an ‘OJEU Procedure’) or the publication of a procedure on TED (‘OJEU Notice’).

-“PIN” or “PRIOR INFORMATION NOTICE” PINs typically allow clients to forewarn the market of their procurement intentions within the next 12 months to allow bidders to prepare to bid for the contract before the procurement process officially begins.
+“PIN” or “PRIOR INFORMATION NOTICE”.
+PINs typically allow clients to forewarn the market of their procurement intentions within the next 12 months to allow bidders to prepare to bid before the procurement process officially begins.
 Under the Public Contract Regulations 2015 regulation 48 they may also be used as a call for competition for restricted procedures, and competitive procedures by negotiation making it possible to accelerate clients’ selection processes by 30 days or more.

 For works contracts, a PIN must be issued as soon as possible after the planned work(s) is approved.

-Contracting authorities and their suppliers should be alert to competitions being called for within Prior Information Notices (PIN) for restricted procedures, and competitive procedures by negotiation, and given the timescale which can be applied clients should endeavour by all other pre marketing engagements possible to forewarn suppliers to ensure they attract the most competitive bids.
+Contracting authorities and their suppliers should be alert to competitions being called for within Prior Information Notices (PIN) for restricted procedures, and competitive procedures by negotiation.
+Given the timescales clients should endeavour by pre market engagement to forewarn suppliers, to ensure they attract the most competitive bids.

 “PAS91 PQQs” are designed specifically for the construction industry and should be used in works contracts above the thresholds.
 The BSI are updating the 2013 version of PAS91, which still refers to the 2006 Public Contrcat Regulations, so until the new version is published the advice provided is that contracting authorities should use Parts 1 and 2 of the Standard Selection Questionnaire and supplier selection questions from PAS91

-“RESTRICTED PROCEDURES” Means those procedures in which any economic operator may request to participate and whereby only those invited forward by the contracting authority on the basis of compliance and assessment of a PQQ response or in the case of Design Contest by other restrictions, may submit a tender.
+“RESTRICTED PROCEDURES”.
+Means those procedures in which any economic operator may request to participate.
+Only those invited forward by the contracting authority on the basis of compliance and assessment of a PQQ response may submit a tender.
+Or in the case of Design Contest this may be by other restrictions.

-“THINNING” techniques used in the drafting of questionnaires, technical specifications and for selection procedures to reduce the numbers of tenders shortlisted for the tender and contract award.
-Procurements should be constructed on real contextual qualitative criteria relating to the outputs sought taking full regard of Regulation 42 (10) which states that all such technical specifications “shall afford equal access of economic operators to the procurement procedure and shall not have the effect of creating unjustified obstacles to the opening up of public procurement to competition”.
+“THINNING”.
+Techniques used in the drafting of questionnaires, technical specifications and for selection procedures.
+For the purpose of reducing the numbers of tenders shortlisted for the tender and contract award.
+Procurements should be constructed on real contextual qualitative criteria relating to the outputs sought taking full regard of Regulation 42 (10) .
+This states that all such technical specifications “shall afford equal access of economic operators to the procurement procedure and shall not have the effect of creating unjustified obstacles to the opening up of public procurement to competition”.

-“TIER 2 SUPPLIER” The tier 1 supplier is the main contractor, tier 2 suppliers are sub-contractors and tier 3 suppliers are sub-contracted to tier 2s.
-For example, in Design and Build Contracts, an architect is employed by the main contractor and becomes a ‘tier 2 contractor’ to the client.
+“TIER 2 SUPPLIER” The tier 1 supplier is the main contractor.
+Tier 2 suppliers are sub-contractors while tier 3 suppliers are sub-contracted to tier 2s.
+For example, in Design and Build Contracts, an architect is employed by the main contractor.
+They are therefore a ‘tier 2 contractor’ relative to the client.

-“THRESHOLDS” or “THRESHOLD VALUES” Means the value in euros as specified by the Public Contract Directives above or below which different regulatory regimes apply.
-The EU thresholds for works, services and supplies vary and do so also according to whether they are for central or sub-central authorities.
-Defence and utilities have special and different provisions.
+“THRESHOLDS” or “THRESHOLD VALUES”.
+Mean the financial values above or below which different regulations apply, as specified in the Public Contract Directives and EU Directives.
+The EU thresholds for works, services and supplies vary and also vary according to whether they are for central or sub-central authorities.
+Different defence and utilities provisions apply and should therefore be checked.

 Under the UK Public Contract Regulations there are two principle threshold levels.
 The EU thresholds for higher values where Part 2 of the UK Regulations apply and the light thresholds are for procurements of low value where Part 4 of the Public Contract Regulations apply.

-The threshold values within the EU Procurement Directives are reviewed bi-annually and maybe amended accordingly from time to time and according to currency fluctuations.
+The threshold values within the EU Procurement Directives are reviewed bi-annually.
+They may therefore be amended from time to time and this will be affected by currency fluctuations.
 Summary UK threshold values in £ sterling are updated in Procurement Policy Notes (PPN’s).